top of page

 Metro: Stamp/validate at orange/yellow machines before entry.

-Trams/Buses: Stamp immediately after boarding.
+Trams/Buses: Stamp/validate immediately after boarding.

 Present stamped ticket showing validation time.